Hongzhi97/Hongzhi97.github.io/_pages/about.md

 Additional keywords about Hakiim: evening-runner, mocha/flat-white, table-tennis.

-* News
+News
-  * An organising committee member of UNSW Mathematics and Statistics Postgraduate Conference: [website](https://unswmathstatspgconf2023.github.io/) developer.
+* An organising committee member of the UNSW Mathematics and Statistics Postgraduate Conference 2023: [website](https://unswmathstatspgconf2023.github.io/) developer.
 * The Best 1-Minute Thesis for the School of Mathematics and Statistics during the UNSW Sydney Postgraduate Research Showcase (2023)
 * The First Runner-up of uDASH-CHUBB Data Hackathon at CHUBB Insurance Australia (2023)